Lexicon of Musical Invective: Limitations of the scope

-Peter Schickele references the remarks made by the esteemed musicologist H.C.
-Robbins Landon concerning the inaugural performance of Haydn's Military Symphony, asserting that it exemplified a composition seamlessly integrated into the cultural milieu of its era.
-This observation, as Schickele notes, marks a rare instance in the annals of music history where the audience instantaneously comprehended and cherished a masterpiece upon its initial encounter.
-This assertion, however, is met with a degree of skepticism, as Schickele qualifies it as "provocative."
+Schickele also cites remarks by the musicologist H.C.
+Robbins Landon concerning the premiere of Haydn's Military Symphony.
+Landon characterized the work as fully integrated into the cultural context of its time, suggesting that audiences immediately understood and appreciated it.
+Schickele describes this claim as “provocative,” noting that such instances are rare in music history.
 (Note: Original text: I'm not sure how true that is, but it's a provocative statement.)
-Nonetheless, the perspective is corroborated by Guy Sacre, who substantiates this viewpoint.
-He states, "It is with Beethoven that the gap we commonly observe between an artist and their audience begins."
+A similar view is expressed by Guy Sacre, who argues that “it is with Beethoven that the gap commonly observed between artist and audience begins."